 The overburden geology mainly comprises sedimentary sandstones, shales and claystones of the Permian and Triassic Periods, which have in some places been intruded by igneous sills.
-The major geological features at seam level in the area of the proposed longwalls are shown in Drawing No. MSEC846-06.
+The major geological features at seam level in the area of the proposed longwalls are shown in Drawing No. MSEC984-06.

-The nearest longwall starting position is approximately 500 m from the Metropolitan Fault.
+The nearest longwall starting position is approximately 590 m from the Metropolitan Fault.
 The Metropolitan Fault has a north west to south east strike and dips to the north east.
-The Powell Fault has been projected into the Study Area but not located above the Longwalls 301 to 303.
-Most of the faults have been identified at seam level.